broketech/p2poolbroke/README.md

-P2pool code with chikun and duo added.
+P2pool code with chikun, duo, and vikingcoin added.
 Duo nets are parallelcoinsha and parallelcoinscrypt. chikun net is chikun.

 Requirements:
 -------------------------